-During the University's transition to a fully-online format, the staff in Special Collections and University Archives (SC&UA) is working diligently to provide the best possible support for UMW's students, faculty, and researchers working with our collections.
+During the unique circumstances of the Fall 2020 semester, the staff in Special Collections and University Archives (SC&UA) continues to work diligently to provide the best possible support for UMW's students, faculty, and researchers working with our collections.
 We want you to know that you have several options to access a great deal of our unique materials, remotely or in person, and that we are here to help!

 Hours and Services